 Best tablets for styli

-As laptop-tablet hybrids grow increasingly popular — just take a look at the numbers for both the iPad Pro and Microsoft’s Surface lineup — so does the use of styli as an accessory.
-Samsung’s latest tablet-laptop is the Galaxy Tab S6 which boasts powerful performance, the versatility of Android, and a 10.5-inch, HDR-ready AMOLED display.
-It’s big and clear, and it’s a great portable canvas to work with.
-Samsung also offers the S Pen as an accessory, which offers decent performance when it comes to taking notes.
+As laptop-tablet hybrids grow increasingly popular — just take a quick look at the numbers for both the iPad Pro and Microsoft’s Surface lineup — so does the use of styli as an accessory.
+For example, look at Samsung’s latest tablet-laptop is the Galaxy Tab S6 which boasts powerful performance, the versatility of Android, and a 10.5-inch, HDR-ready AMOLED display.
+It’s big and clear, and it’s a great portable canvas to work with — especially if you have a stylus to work with.
+Samsung’s S Pen isn’t revolutionary, but it does provide great performance for taking notes or even some sketching.

-Microsoft’s Surface Pro 7 also supports an official stylus.
-It’s powered by Windows, so it can use the same programs as your desktop Windows PC, and it comes with support for Microsoft’s Type Cover.
+Another example is Microsoft’s Surface Pro 7 which also supports an official stylus.
+It’s powered by Windows, so the Surface Pro 7 can use the same programs as your desktop Windows PC, and it comes with support for Microsoft’s Type Cover.
 The Surface Pen is powerful too, with support for triggering Cortana, excellent pressure-sensitivity, and a built-in eraser.
-However, it’s worth remembering this still counts as an add-on for Microsoft, so you’re looking at another $100 for the Surface Pen.
+The only downside is that the Surface Pen isn’t included with the Surface Pro 7 automatically.
+If you want it to improve your Surface Pro 7 experience, know that Microsoft counts the Surface Pen as an add-on accessory.
+Unfortunately, that means that depending on where you buy it from, you could be looking at another $75 to $100.

 Our last recommendation, the most recent iPad Pro range, needs little introduction.
-You have the choice between two screen sizes — 11 inches and 12.9 inches — and those massive displays are fantastic to draw on.
-The updated Apple Pencil is obviously the perfect accessory for it, thanks to its pressure-sensitive screen.
-If you’re looking to save some money though, then the updated iPad 10.2-inch 2019 model, as well as the iPad Air, iPad Mini, and the 9.7-inch iPad are cheaper — and just as capable — alternatives for budding artists, even if they only support the first-generation Apple Pencil.
+You have the choice between two different screen sizes — 11 inches and 12.9 inches — and those massive displays give you some fantastic space to draw on.
+Additionally, you can pick up the updated Apple Pencil for note-taking and drawing.
+The Apple Pencil is so intuitive that a lot of artists opt for the iPad Pro since it’s compatible with Procreate.
+If the iPad Pro is too pricey and you want the Apple experience but you’re looking to save some money you still have options.
+You may want to try the updated iPad 10.2-inch 2019 model, as well as the iPad Air, iPad Mini, and the 9.7-inch iPad are cheaper — and just as capable — alternatives for budding artists, even if they only support the first-generation Apple Pencil.

 - The best tablets for 2020